|Grapple||Attach rope to a surface or release it||Critical|

 This list should be constantly referenced and re-evaluated as the project evolves.
 As you rethink your project focus or discover certain features are taking longer than expected, you should do another triage and prioritization of your features.

 Once you have your prioritized list of features, you need to break these down into doable tasks and assign them to project members.
-We want to see a four-week plan for your development.
-You need to plan to produce a first prototype in two weeks that includes everything necessary for a playable version of your game with at least three levels.
+We want to see a five-week plan for your development through the Beta Playtest (October 13th).
+You should plan to produce an first Alpha prototype in three weeks (September 27th) that includes everything necessary for a playable version of your game with at least three levels.
 You then need to plan for a second prototype due two weeks later that has all of the intended content.
 You should give estimates (in hours) of how long you think each task will take to complete.
 This makes work distribution easier and helps to get an estimate of just how many features you can expect to accomplish.
 For even better results, during production you should track exactly how long you ended up taking on each task and change future estimates accordingly.
 Like other sections of this document, you should be reading/adjusting this all the time during production.

 While you hopefully answered a lot of design questions during the paper prototyping stage, you should still have a list of the questions you want to answer once you have a computer prototype working.
 Figure out the biggest potential problems that your game might have in its computer incarnation and focus your feature priorities to answering those questions as soon as possible.
 It helps to have contingency plans for each of the potential problems.
 If a feature ends up failing and not being salvageable, what can you do to still have a fun and engaging game?
 Also, remember that you have not yet tested the actual computer-based input methods for you game, so interface usability should definitely be on your list of questions to address.
 You should also include any your ideas for features you want to a/b test during the iteration process here.

 Due: Thursday, September 7th at 11:59 pm